Skip to main content

 How are candidates assessed?

-Candidates are mentored by fellow police officers throughout their training, and then complete an end-point assessment (EPA) to complete the course.
+Candidates are mentored by fellow police officers throughout their training, and then complete an end-point assessment (EPA) to finish the course.

 How do candidates apply?